 Wad up a piece of aluminum foil and then poke the blade in and out of the foil a few times.
 Keeps it nice and sharp!

 Bonus Cricut Hack: If you have the money to spend, you can buy multiple blades and then mark them for different materials.
 You can add nail polish or acrylic paint to identify each blade and what it is used for.
-Make a key and keep it with your extra blade.
+Make a key and keep it with your extra blades.

 How Do I Cut This?